0xlightning/CTF-Players/README.md

 # CTF PLAYERS
-   I liked to do writeups for ctf tournament in the world. if we participate on that :?
+   we are just noob's . we could like to do something stupid then you though .
+Please help us to reach the top spot one day :?

 ###  Thanks for Visiting